 What a New Trustee Must Do First

 Accepting a trusteeship is not a passive role.
-From the moment a trustee steps in, whether as an initial trustee or a successor taking over after the prior trustee's departure, Arizona law requires action.
-The trustee must review every asset in the trust and decide what belongs and what does not.
+The law requires action from the start.
+The trustee must review every asset in the trust and decide what belongs.

 Within a reasonable time after accepting a trusteeship or receiving trust assets, a trustee shall review the trust assets and make and implement decisions concerning the retention and disposition of assets in order to bring the trust portfolio into compliance with the purposes, terms, distribution requirements and other circumstances of the trust and with the requirements of this article.

-A.R.S. § 14-10904This is especially important for successor trustees who inherit a portfolio they did not build.
-The prior trustee's investment choices may not match the current beneficiaries' needs, economic conditions, or the trust's distribution schedule.
+A.R.S. § 14-10904This matters most for a successor trustee who inherits a portfolio they did not build.
+The prior trustee's choices may not match current needs or economic conditions.

 Acting Within a Reasonable Time